 If you have an existing domain, you will receive information about name servers.
-If you are starting from scratch, you will also be given easy-to-read instructions on how to point your domain towards the new site.
+If you are starting from scratch, you will also be given easy-to-read instructions on how to point your domain toward the new site.

 It takes just a few seconds for the entire process.

-After answering all the questions and following each step, you will have a content management platform in place, a theme installed and your domain setup with the basic site settings.
+After answering all the questions and following each step, you will have a content management platform in place, a theme installed, and your domain set up with the basic site settings.